LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-NodeDevToolSetup.md

    }
    ```

+In this package.json file, no dependencies (packages) have been added yet.
+Those will be added as we install packages later in this tutorial.

 ## Babel

    Use this command to install babel and add it to the `devDependencies` object in `package.json`:

    ````bash